AdobeDocs/app-builder/src/pages/guides/app_builder_guides/extensions/extension_migration_guide.md

     post-app-build: 'echo hook'
 ```

-#### 2.2 Application Extending one Extension Point
+#### 2.2 Application with one extension point

-Follow this section if your application is a Single Page Application accessed through Experience Cloud UI OR a Custom Processing Profile for AEM Asset Microservices.
+Follow the instructions in this section if your application is a Single-Page Application accessed through Experience Cloud UI or a Custom Processing Profile for AEM Asset Microservices.

 ##### Instructions:

-1. Create `app.config.yaml` file in the root directory of your project.
+1. Create the file `app.config.yaml` in the project's root directory.
 2. Create a definition for the extension in your `app.config.yaml`.
-If you have a Single Page Application in Experience Cloud UI, use `dx/exchshell/1:` with `operations` set to `view`.
-If you have a AEM Asset Microservices Custom Profile, use `dx/sset-compute/worker/1:` with `operations` set to `workerProcess`.
-(See sample configurations below)
+If you have a Single-Page Application in Experience Cloud UI, use `dx/exchshell/1:` with `operations` set to `view`.
+If you have a AEM Asset Microservices Custom Profile, use `dx/sset-compute/worker/1:` with `operations` set to `workerProcess` - see the sample configurations below.
-3. Move the content of the `manifest.yml` under the extensions in `app.config.yaml`, then delete `manifest.yml` file
+3. Move the content of the `manifest.yml` under the `app.config.yaml` extensions, and then delete the `manifest.yml` file.
-4. Move any application hooks you have set up under `scripts` in `package.json` into `extensions.<extensionname>.hooks` in `app.config.yaml`
+4. Move any application hooks under `scripts` in `package.json` into `extensions.<extensionname>.hooks` in `app.config.yaml`.
-5. move any configuration under `.app` in `.aio` into `extensions.<extensionname>` in `app.config.yaml`.
+5. Move any configuration under `.app` in `.aio` into `extensions.<extensionname>` in `app.config.yaml`.

-##### Sample `app.config.yaml` File after the refactoring:
+##### Sample `app.config.yaml` file after refactoring:

 **SPA in Experience Cloud UI**